 - It stores all loan history

-This helps in increasing your TRV (Total Relationship Value) or CRV (Customer Relationship Value) which is used by some Banks to decide how much minimum balance you can maintain, or how much credit can be given to you.
+This helps in increasing your TRV (full form Total Relationship Value) or CRV (full form Customer Relationship Value) which is used by some Banks to decide how much minimum balance you can maintain, or how much credit can be given to you.
 You can find it on your bank Passbook, through Net banking or Mobile Banking.

 CIF Number is just like Aadhar Card Number.
-We use Aadhar card as a unique identity code, CIF number is also used as unique code to identify banking information of a particular customer.
+As we use Aadhar card as a unique identity, CIF code is also used as unique code to identify banking information of a particular customer.

 Every bank in India comes with its own customer information file numbering system.
 So they can control their customers account easily.
 Below you can see the CIF nos. list formats of India: